Sacramento to Petaluma Road Trip Itinerary

 Local Breakfast

-For day 2, head further north towards the beautiful, historic town of Sonoma.
-Start the day with local favorite girl & the fig, where the food is always local and seasonal.
-Some favorites include the quiche lorraine and the croque monsieur.
-While you’re there, be sure to grab a jar of their popular fig compote – it’s the perfect addition to your charcuterie plate.
-Alternatively, you can head to Sonoma Market to pick up breakfast at the coffee shop and picnic fixings for later.
-Be warned that their extensive deli and prepared foods bar is hard to resist.
+Start the day at the girl & the fig, where the food is fresh, local, and seasonal.
+Some favorites include the quiche and the croque monsieur.
+While you’re there, grab a jar of their popular fig compote — the perfect complement to picnics and charcuterie.

 World-Renowned Wine Tasting

-An iconic wine country road trip calls for an iconic wine tasting experience.
-Start your day at Buena Vista Winery, a historic California landmark and the oldest commercial winery.
-Take their unique 20-minute light, sound, and visual show and tour, and follow it up with a flight of wine paired with cheese and charcuterie.
-Other wineries to explore include Sebastiani Vineyards & Winery, Viansa Sonoma, and Gundlach Bundschu Winery.
-Just be sure to bring your walking shoes so you can tour the wine cellars and stroll the outdoors.
-Come for the wine, stay for the views.
+Sonoma Wine Country offers plenty of iconic wine-tasting experiences.
+Start at Buena Vista Winery, a historic California landmark and the oldest commercial winery.
+Experience their unique 20-minute light, sound, and visual show and tour, and follow it up with a flight of wine paired with cheese and charcuterie.

-If you prefer food with your tour, check out Gourmet Food and Wine Tours.
-Gourmet Food and Wine Tours takes you around the Sonoma Plaza where you can hear about California history through local landmarks and architecture while sampling farm-to-table dishes.
-You can also visit Cornerstone Sonoma, a family-friendly marketplace for lovers of artisanal food, wine, art, and gardens.
-Take in their ever-changing collection of walk-through gardens, galleries, and shops all in one place.
+For food with your tour, check out Gourmet Food and Wine Tours.
+A well-connected guide will take you around the Sonoma Plaza, where you can hear about California history through local landmarks and architecture while sampling wine with farm-to-table dishes.

 Cozy Stay in Glen Ellen

-When you’re ready, drive to nearby Glen Ellen, a small town where famous author Jack London once called home.
-History and literary buffs will enjoy a stay at the Jack London Lodge, a cozy lodge located creekside near downtown Glen Ellen.
-For those seeking a spa experience with their accommodations, consider Gaige House + Ryokan or Olea Hotel.
-Both are boutique hotels offering relaxing spa treatments and exceptional service.
+Venture to nearby Glen Ellen, the small town that renowned author Jack London once called home.
+History and literary buffs will enjoy a stay at the Jack London Lodge, a cozy lodge located creekside near downtown.

-For dinner, try nearby Glen Ellen Star, highlighted by a seasonal, international menu.
+For dinner, enjoy the local Glen Ellen Star, highlighted by a seasonal, international menu.
 Popular offerings include their whole fish, brick chicken, and wood-fired pizzas.
-Elsewhere, there’s Salt & Stone, in the neighboring town of Kenwood, which is recognized for their wine and seafood selection.
-Try the raw oysters, crispy curry calamari, or the prawn and scallop pappardelle.

 Explore the History